-4.11 A planning application for the redevelopment of the site consisting of A3/B1 uses at ground floor level and 11 flats above, together with two flats fronting Brooke Avenue, was refused in January 2005 (P/2461/04) for reasons of design, character, amenity and overdevelopment.
+A planning application for the redevelopment of the site consisting of A3/B1 uses at ground floor level and 11 flats above, together with two flats fronting Brooke Avenue, was refused on 13th January 2005 (P/2461/04) for reasons of design, character, amenity and overdevelopment.
+A further application for redevelopment to provide a drinking establishment and 9 flats was refused 29th July 2005 (P/1353/05).

-4.12 The site previously formed part of the Northolt Road business use area and was identified in the Harrow Unitary Development Plan (2004) as proposal site 21 for housing, B1 offices and A1 uses.
+The site previously formed part of the Northolt Road business use area and was identified in the Harrow Unitary Development Plan (2004) as proposal site 21 for housing, B1 offices and A1 uses.
 Reflecting the focus on office consolidation and renewal in Harrow town centre, and the potential for a mix of uses and diversification throughout the rest of the rest of the Northolt Road business use area, the business use area designation has been removed from this site (see Chapter 4) and B1 office use is therefore no longer sought.
 In view of the proximity of South Harrow district centre and the nearby neighbourhood parade, neither is it considered necessary to provide any ground floor retail frontage.
+In view of the disused and derelict condition of this site. if it is not made available to the market the Council will consider using its compulsory purchase powers to bring about redevelopment.